libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 This document describes such a Presentation Format of OPT pseudorecord.
 It is advised to use this when displaying an OPT pseudorecord to humans.
 It is recommended to use this when the textual format is expected to be machine-processed further.

+The JSON[@!RFC8259] representation[@!RFC8427] of DNS messages is also helpful as both human-readable and machine-readable format (despite the limitation in non-preservation of the order of options, which prevents reversing the conversion unambiguosly), but it did not define JSON representation of EDNS option pseudorecord.
+This document defines it.

+The aforementioned document[@!RFC8427] also defined ambiguous and possibly conflicting rules for escaping special characters when representing DNS names in JSON.
+This documents modifies and clarifies those rules.

 # Terminology